Norske-Nokkelsnikere/writeups/2023/uiuctf-2023/misc-vimjail.md

 Alright, so there was an unintended solution in vimjail 1, let's see if my method of mashing the keys work this time as well.

-A few minutes later the conclusion is: yes, it still works, whatever I had done.
+A few minutes later the conclusion is: Yes, it does still work, whatever I had done.

 My initial thoughts were that whatever I managed to do was the intended solution.
-But what *was* the solution?
+But what *was* the solution, what did I actually do to get foothold?
 It was something I had yet to discover.

 ## vimjail 2